 Gil is a filmmaker and writer with a strong belief in the power of storytelling to enhance the social dialogue.
 He has partnered with Harlem Renaissance High School to produce short films profiling current students, graduates, and teen mothers.
 At EVC Gil teaches documentary production and supports management of video equipment and archives.

 Laura is an educator, researcher and author.
 She received her Ph.D. in Comparative Education from Teachers College, Columbia University.
-As a Fulbright recipient, she researched urban youth living in high conflict areas and social entrepreneurship aimed at social inclusion.
-She is passionate about empowering urban youth through innovative educational experiences.
+As a Fulbright recipient, she researched youth living in high conflict urban areas and social entrepreneurship aimed at social inclusion.
+She is passionate about empowering youth through innovative educational experiences.

 Recently shifting gears in becoming a youth media educator, Omar brings over a decade of experience in film and television to EVC.
 He's edited for ABC News; worked in various capacities on nationally broadcast documentaries; worked as a freelance videographer/editor for a small TV station; and, fresh out of film school, taught a cinema arts elective to high school seniors.